The Psychology Behind High-Converting Functional Medicine Website Design: What Every Integrative Practice Needs to Know

 Consider this design principle: when a potential patient sees themselves reflected in your imagery, something powerful happens in their brain.
 Mirror neurons fire, creating a sense of connection and belonging.
 They begin to imagine themselves in your care.
 If you specialize in treating busy professionals, show that reality through authentic photography.

-Trust Triggers: Social Proof & Authority Signals
+Social Proof & Authority Signals are Critical to a Site that Gets Consults

 Human beings are fundamentally social creatures.
 We look to others to determine what's safe, valuable, and worth pursuing.
 This psychological principle (social proof) is massively important for functional medicine website design and patient/client conversion.